 Cavapoos require daily exercise to keep them happy and healthy, as they can be prone to certain health issues.

-Due to the horrendous nature of syringomyelia, we do not advise ever buying even a Cavalier King Charles cross unless the Cavalier parent has been tested clear for this condition.
+We do not advise ever buying even a Cavalier King Charles cross unless the Cavalier parent has been tested clear for this condition.

 Malshi teddy bear dog